gauthumj/gauthumj/README.md

 # Hello, There!

-### I'm a student at Vellore Institute of Technology, Chennai 🎓.
-I love learning new languages, algorithms and tools and building projects that have real life applications!🚀
+### I'm a developer who loves spending hours automating stuff that will probably take 5 minutes🙃.
+I also love exploring and learning new tech, tools and algos.

 # My most used languages